scantist-ossops-m2/puppetlabs-apt/REFERENCE.md

 Specifies a component of the Apt repository containing the backports to manage.
 Used in populating the `sources.list` configuration file.
 Default value for Debian and Ubuntu varies:

-- Debian: 'main contrib non-free'
+- Debian: 'main contrib non-free non-free-firmware'

 - Ubuntu: 'main universe multiverse restricted'